-Start: Empowerment is a project seeking to revolutionize education and prepare students to become change makers by infusing environmental justice concepts inside the classroom.
+Start: Empowerment is a project seeking to revolutionize education and prepare students to become change makers by infusing environmental and social justice concepts inside the classroom.

 Our start was the result of our two co-founders visions to empower youth today in order to become the change agents of tomorrow.